 In this course the principles of 3D surface (SEM) reconstruction and its limitations will be explained.
 3D volume reconstruction and tomography methods by electron microscopy (SEM/FIB and TEM) will be explained and compared with x-ray tomography.
 This course is intended for researchers who have a background in electron microscopy.

 This 1 credit 3D Electron Microscopy and FIB-Nanotomography doctoral school MSE-704 is held once per year in the spring semester.

-The next running of the course will be in Summer 2020 semester from 6-8 July 2020.
+The next running of the course will be in the Spring 2021.

-To register for the course please contact your doctoral program.
+To register for the course please contact your doctoral program secretary.